ATP-Dependent Mismatch Recognition in DNA Replication Mismatch Repair: Passive Recognition versus Active Recognition

-The mystery around making recognitions or measurements can be traced back to 1867 when Maxwell proposed a thought experiment known as Maxwell's demon \cite{ciliberto2018}, in which a hypothetical demon can threaten the second law of thermodynamics by doing cyclical measurements without energetic cost.
-To save the second law of thermodynamics, researchers established two rules: (1) information can be converted into free energy \cite{toyabe2010}; (2) erasing information cost energy \cite{landauer1961,berut2012}.
-What is essential here is that the demon cannot continue his work without spending energy.
+The mystery surrounding recognition and measurement can be traced back to 1867, when Maxwell introduced a thought experiment called Maxwell's demon~\cite{ciliberto2018}.
+In this experiment, a hypothetical demon appears to challenge the second law of thermodynamics by performing cyclic measurements without expending any energy.
+To reconcile this paradox and preserve the second law of thermodynamics, researchers established two rules: (1) information can be converted into free energy~\cite{toyabe2010}; (2) erasing information requires energy~\cite{landauer1961,berut2012}.
+These rules make the demon unable to sustain its operations without consuming energy.

-The energy spending can also be in the measurement \cite{parrondo2015}.
-However, how measurements are made at the molecular level is mysterious.
-One way to go forward is to study examples.
-Biology is full of examples.
-Mismatch recognition in MMR is one of them.
-Making recognitions is also making measurements or acquiring information \cite{binder2011}.
-MMR is especially suitable for a study because: (1) its mismatch recognition process is a standalone process in contrast to base selection and proofreading; (2) some knowledge on MMR has been accumulated; (3) data on DNA replication fidelity are available.
+It is important to note that energy cost can also occur during the process of measurement~\cite{parrondo2015}.
+However, the mechanisms underlying molecular-level measurements remain mysterious.
+One approach to advancing research in this field is to investigate specific examples found in biology.
+Mismatch recognition in DNA mismatch repair (MMR) is one such example because recognitions, in essence, involve the same principles as measurements or information acquisition~\cite{binder2011}.
+MMR is particularly well-suited for such studies due to the following reasons: (1) the mismatch recognition process in MMR is a standalone process and can be studied separately from other processes; (2) a considerable amount of knowledge has been accumulated regarding MMR; (3) data on DNA replication fidelity are available so that a proposed model can be validated.

-Making a recognition involves energy and thermodynamics, according to which recognitions fall into two categories: passive recognitions and active recognitions.

-A passive recognition makes use of properties of equilibrium.
-A mismatch and a correct match should have different interactions with the enzyme responsible for the recognition, resulting in different affinities and free energies.
-In equilibrium, a state of low free energy occurs more frequently than a state of high free energy, with probabilities determined by the Boltzmann distribution.
-The enzyme structure should be optimized to give rise to low free energy when combing with a mismatch and high free energy when combining with a correct match.
+Recognition processes involve energy and are partly governed by the principles of thermodynamics.
+Two categories of recognition can be identified: passive recognition and active recognition.
+Passive recognition operates within an equilibrium framework, where a mismatch and a correct match elicit different interactions with the enzyme responsible for recognition, resulting in distinct affinities and free energies.
+In an equilibrium system, states with lower free energy are more probable, following the Boltzmann distribution.
+It is possible to optimize the enzyme's structure to achieve low free energy when bound to a mismatch and high free energy when bound to a correct match.
+However, passive recognition has inherent limitations: (1) The enzyme's movement is random and lacks directionality, undergoing Brownian motion in equilibrium~\cite{erbas2015}; (2) the accuracy of recognition is limited due to the limited availability of free energy.